boriskaus/test_PETSc_jll/README.md

 ##### PETSc 3.18.7 without MPI/without SuiteSparse
 PETSc 3.18.7 doesn't actually work with SuiteSparse (as we need 5.13 which does note exist in BB).
 To ensure that 3.18.7 works again we deactivate MPI on windows and create a new build.

 A retrigger with OpenBLAS rather than with libblastrampoline was necessary.
+It seems that I messed something up in the process as it no longer works on windows.